Channelstream/channelstream/README.md

 [![Build Status]](https://travis-ci.org/Channelstream/channelstream)

-This is a websocket-based communication server for python applications, your applications communicate with it via simple JSON REST API.
+This is a websocket-based real-time communication server, your applications communicate with it via simple JSON REST API.

 Visit http://channelstream.org for more information.